gSchool/DNA-release-3/05-Surveys/01-halfway-checkin.survey.md

 ##### !placeholder

-Please be thoughtful in your response, this information is incredibly valuable for us to continue improve the course.
+Please be thoughtful in your response, this information is incredibly valuable for us to continue to improve the course.

 ##### !end-placeholder